okihouse/spring-boot-redis-auto-complete/README.md

 # Usage
 1. install redis in your server or cloud server(e.g aws, azure..)
 1. fork or clone this package.
-1. update `application.yml` redis host and port.
+1. update redis host and port in `application.yml`.
 1. just run this application(STS, eclipse, intelliJ or maven).

 ## Sample API